airbnb/streamalert/docs/source/index.rst

 * Rules are written in Python; they can utilize any Python libraries or functions
 * Ingested logs and generated alerts can be retroactively searched for compliance and research
-* Serverless design is cheaper and easier to maintain and scales to terabytes per day
+* Serverless design is cheaper, easier to maintain, and scales to terabytes per day
 * Deployment is automated: simple, safe and repeatable for any AWS account
 * Secure by design: least-privilege execution, containerized analysis, and encrypted data storage
 * Merge similar alerts and automatically promote new rules if they are not too noisy
-* Includes built-in support for dozens of log types and schemas
+* Built-in support for dozens of log types and schemas
-* Includes a collection of broadly applicable community rules
+* Built-in collection of broadly applicable community rules
 * Fully open source and customizable: add your own log schemas, rules, and alert outputs

+Ready?
+Let's `get started! <getting-started.html>`_

 Resources
 -----------